 Ferrari Icona is at once a homage to the Prancing Horse’s past and an embrace of its future, blending modern engineering and technology with the vintage styling that helped to turn Ferrari into the iconic supercar manufacturer that it is today.
-Ferrari’s Icona models draw inspiration from the iconic Ferraris of the 1950s, and the first models in the series — the Monza SP1 and SP2 — have already been released in extremely limited quantities.
+Ferrari’s Icona models have drawn inspiration from the iconic Ferraris of the 1950s, and the first models in the series—the Monza SP1 and SP2—have already been released in extremely limited quantities.

 The Inspiration of the Icona Series

-Icona is Italian for icon, so it’s fitting that the Icona series hearkens to the past while welcoming the future, and models produced under this banner will be designed to appeal to collectors and enthusiasts who wish to embrace Ferrari’s rich heritage with arms wide open.
+Icona is Italian for “icon,” so it’s fitting that the Icona series hearkens to the past while welcoming the future.
+Models produced under this banner will be designed to appeal to collectors and enthusiasts who wish to embrace Ferrari’s rich heritage with arms wide open.

-Enrico Galliera, Ferrari’s Head of Marketing, described the Icona line as “timeless design of iconic Ferraris reinterpreted with innovative materials and state-of-the-art technology.”
+Enrico Galliera, Ferrari’s Head of Marketing, described the Icona line with these words: “timeless design of iconic Ferraris reinterpreted with innovative materials and state-of-the-art technology.”

 The SP1 and SP2 are the first Icona models to be made, and their design is inspired by three classic Ferraris: the 250 Testarossa, 166 MM, and 750 Monza.